 Dealing with garage door opener issues can be a hassle, but the LiftMaster diagnostic system makes it much easier.
 That flashing Liftmaster Error Code 4-6 is almost always a simple sensor issue, not a sign of a broken opener.

-By following the simple steps to check for obstructions, clean the lenses, and realign the sensors, you can save yourself the cost of a service call and get your door operating smoothly again.
+By following the simple steps to check for obstructions, clean the lenses, realign the sensors, and address sunlight interference, you can save yourself the cost of a service call and get your door operating smoothly again.
 If these steps don’t work, refer to the diagnostic chart or consider checking for other error codes, as the problem may be different.